-The price of a daily visitor pass will increase from $6 to $8 year-round, according to the Sea Pines Community Services Associates.
+The price of a daily visitor pass is increasing from $6 to $8 year-round, according to the Sea Pines Community Services Associates.

 The $10 fee for commercial vehicles remains the same.

-This change comes after a resolution to increase the fee was passed at a special meeting of CSA in July, according to a previous news release from CSA.
+The fee change comes after a resolution to increase the fee was passed at a special meeting of CSA in July, according to a previous news release from CSA.